unfoldingWord/uw-content-validation/src/demos/book-package-check/README.md

 <BookPackageCheck
   username='unfoldingWord'
   language_code='en'
-  // bookCode can be a USFM bookCode, e.g., GEN, MAT, 3JN
+  // bookID can be a USFM bookID, e.g., GEN, MAT, 3JN
-  //  and can also be OBS (for Open Bible Stories) bookCode='RUT'
+  //  and can also be OBS (for Open Bible Stories) bookID='RUT'

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList'